alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Setters and getters and private class fields

-Private class fields, or private properties, are inaccessible from the outside.
+As we discussed, private class fields are inaccessible from the outside.
 For this reason, [getter and setter] accessors are useless.
-When you try to access, or modify, private property from the outside JavaScript will throw an error.
+When you try to access, or modify, private class field from the outside JavaScript will throw an error.
 It doesn't matter if there is a setter and/or getter or not.

 ```JavaScript
 // Create new class